THE RUPEE: Mixed movement

 ========================

-Following fresh buyers’ interest in the market, the greenback remained under selling pressure throughout the trading session and closed lower for buying and selling at Rs 154.70 and Rs 155.90 against the overnight closing rate of Rs 155.10 and Rs 156.30, respectively, local currency dealers said.
+According to currency dealers, the short supply phenomenon of the greenback prevailed throughout the trading session which helped its appreciation for buying and selling at Rs 155.80 and Rs 157.20 against the overnight closing rate of Rs 155.50 and Rs 157.00, respectively.

-Likewise, the local currency also followed suit in relation to the pound sterling that was bought and sold at Rs 217.50 and Rs 219.00 against Thursday’s closing trend of Rs 218.50 and Rs 220.00 respectively, they added.
+On the other hand, the national currency showed strength as it recovered its day earlier losses versus the pound sterling.
+The pound's buying and selling rates declined from Wednesday's closing of Rs 219.30 and Rs 220.80 to Rs 218.50 and Rs 220.00, respectively, they added.

-RUPEE IN ISLAMABAD AND RAWALPINDI: The dollar gained 10 paisas against the rupee at the open currency markets of Islamabad and Rawalpindi here on Friday.
+RUPEE IN ISLAMABAD AND RAWALPINDI: The rupee recovered 10 paisas against the dollar at the open currency markets of Islamabad and Rawalpindi here on Thursday.

 The buying and selling rates of one tola of gold remained Rs.
 99,700 (selling) and Rs 99,500(buying) in the local Sarafa (gold) markets of twin cities of Islamabad and Rawalpindi.